sarahcstringer/mcp-code-demo/README.md

 **The task:** Calculate total failed activities, identify the most active user, and compute average duration.

 **What happens:**
-- MCP tool descriptions for the Data Tools server are loaded into context window up front
+- All MCP tool descriptions are loaded into the context window at the start.
-- Agent calls `get_total_pages()` MCP tool → gets integer `30` → goes to context
+- Agent calls `get_total_pages()` → gets `30`.
-- Agent calls `get_data_chunk(1)` MCP tool → gets JSON with 10 full records → all go to context
-- Agent calls `get_data_chunk(2)` MCP tool → 10 more full records → all go to context
-- Repeats for all 30 pages
+- Calls `get_data_chunk(1)`, `get_data_chunk(2)`, ..., for all 30 pages, each time adding 10 records to the context.
-- All 300 complete records from MCP server are now sitting in the context window
+- All 300 records accumulate in the context window.
-- Agent processes this data in context (counting failures, grouping by user, averaging durations)
+- Agent processes everything in context (counts failures, finds most active user, calculates average duration).
-- Every MCP tool result consumes context window tokens (~60,000 tokens just for the data)
+- Every tool call adds data to the context, using up a significant number of tokens for intermediate data.

 ### Example 2: Code execution with MCP